 Our decisions on how to get from A to B are based on the choices available and how we feel about them.
-There are several factors which can influence how we choose to move.
+There are several factors which can influence how we choose to move, including availability and quality of infrastructure, cost, journey time, safety, personal ability and convenience.